 The electrical lines wind off into the distance.
 Footsteps and soft murmurs echo through the tunnel as mothers come forward, cradling cardboard boxes.
 Inside the boxes, swaddled in blankets, is one of the only things they were able to bring with them.
 Gently, they lower the babies onto the dead electric lines, where they will spend the night safe from the German bombs raining down on the surface.

 “That’s what I saw when I was down there, was all these little babies.
 They were all sort of quite cozy, but worried about what was happening up above.
-That was one of my happy memories,” said Joyce Shmoltz, who served in the Royale British Army as a Military Police.
+That was one of my happy memories,” said Joyce Schmalz, who served in the Royal British Army as a Military Police.

 Joyce was born in Hounslow, England, in 1921.
 Her father died when he was only 42 as a result of WWI, leaving her mother to raise Joyce and her three older siblings on her own.